byiringiroscar/capstone_microverse_one.github.io/README.md

 - **I would like to thank microverse for make this thing happen**
 - **I would like to take my coding partner**
+- **I would like to thank Cindy Shin in Behance the owner of the design**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>